LSSTDESC/SN_image_catalog_validation/docs/getting_started.md

 ## Objective: To find a distribution of the surface brightness of the host galaxy at the location of the SNe.

+- The galaxies in the DDF region are now in `/global/projecta/projectdirs/lsst/groups/SSim/DC2/cosmoDC2_v1.1.4/ddf_region_galaxy_catalog`.
+They are a superset of the SN hosts, and are in a hdf file per Healpixel.

 - The SN we care about are on nersc in the form of a sqlite database.
 This might get updated, but we want to be able to run the validation tests on a similar sqlite database.
 The database is located [here](/global/projecta/projectdirs/lsst/groups/SSim/DC2/cosmoDC2_v1.1.4/sne_cosmoDC2_v1.1.4_MS_DDF.db).

 - To read the database on the terminal, we can go to the directory,  and use sqlite to read the top database: